 Staples has partnered with ENERGY STAR since 1999.
 A joint program of the U.S. Environmental Protection Agency (EPA) and the U.S. Department of Energy, the ENERGY STAR program helps companies like Staples save money while protecting the environment through the use of energy-efficient practices and products.

 Through aggressive goal setting; participation in the ENERGY STAR Battle of the Buildings and other initiatives, Staples is leading the charge for more sustainable and energy-efficient buildings.

-Staples has received the honor of ENERGY STAR Partner of the Year for five consecutive years, and for the third year received the prestigious award of Sustained Excellence by the EPA, honoring our commitment to energy reduction for a better planet.
+Staples has received the honor of being recognized as ENERGY STAR Partner of the Year for seven consecutive years, and for the fourth year received the prestigious award of Sustained Excellence by the EPA, honoring our commitment to energy reduction for a better planet.

-As demonstrated by our increasing number of ENERGY STAR qualified buildings, Staples is committed to reducing energy consumption through our entire organization.
+As demonstrated by our ENERGY STAR certified buildings commitment and progress, Staples is focused on reducing energy consumption through our entire organization.
 Here are some of the measures we’ve taken: